-An important part of the Spatial Editor is the ability to display the antenna beamsizes for each pointing, either for the 12- or 7-m antennas.
+An important part of the Spatial Editor is the ability to display the pointings for either the 12- or 7-m arrays together with their antenna beamsizes.
 For this to be possible though, the Representative Frequency must have already been defined in the Science Goal's Spectral Setup.
 Therefore, it is recommended that this section be completed before using the Spatial Editor.